 Mike Nightingale, Dip Arch (Oxford Brookes) RIBA FRSA

 Mike was a founder member of Architects for Health and the RIBA Health Client Forum.
 He was the author of Better by Design, distributed as a design guide to all UK healthcare Trusts in 1994.
-He was the external examiner for the Medical Architectural Research Unit at South Bank University, London for three years, and a DoH Design Review panellist.
+He was the external examiner for the Medical Architectural Research Unit.

 Margherita Pierini, SRN (Leeds General Infirmary) Dip Fine Arts AAM

-Margherita is a registered nurse and started her working life at Leeds General Infirmary where she specialised in cancer care.
+Margherita was a registered nurse and started her working life at Leeds General Infirmary where she specialised in cancer care.
 She also worked at the Radcliffe Infirmary in Oxford, where she gained experience in paediatric care.
-After the birth of her two children, she elected to work part-time with children in playgroups and as a supply nurse for the private health market.

 Margherita is a trustee of the Mike Nightingale Fellowship, and, as a frequent visitor to South Africa with a wide acquaintance, is looking forward to participating in the developing programme.

 Nigel is a very experienced health planner, specialising in facilitating the preparation of health facility design briefs, procurement process (especially PPP/ PFI and partnering solutions) and the development and evaluation of design solutions.

 He worked in the UK and Australian health services before becoming a consultant some 25 years ago, where he was a director at, successively, Llewelyn-Davies, Secta and Tribal.
 Nigel has worked, and advised on all sectors of health services and all types of health buildings, and has undertaken assignments in more than 20 countries in Europe, the Middle East, Africa, Asia, Australasia and North America.